wp-plugins/backupwordpress/readme.txt

 == Screenshots ==

 1. Manage multiple schedules.
-2. Choose your schedule, backup type, number of backups to keep and whether to recieve a notification email.
+2. Choose your schedule, backup type, number of backups to keep and whether to receive a notification email.
 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Upgrade Notice ==

+= 3.2.6 =

+* Fixes admin page slug for multisite

 = 3.2.5 =